-Overall it appears that rail travel in Britain can no longer claim to be cheaper than its alternatives.
+Overall it appears that we can no longer claim that travel by rail is cheaper than its alternatives.
 Since 1997, while the cost of rail fares has increased, the cost of road travel and airfares has fallen.
 In real terms the cost of train travel has increased by 13 percent, whereas over the same period the cost of road travel has fallen by 14 percent and the average price of a one-way flight from Britain has fallen by 35 percent.